Online Advanced Certificate Course in

 -

-Have you tried to do this before and did your oil go wrong?
+Have you tried this before, and did your oil go bad?
 This lesson includes troubleshooting problems with infused oils so that you understand what went wrong and why.
 Vivienne shares guidelines to prevent oils from going wrong so that you can confidently make consistent, safe, reliable, and beautiful herbal-infused oils of your own.

 -